Annual Historic Homes Tour

 Our 2005 Historic Homes Tour was held May 21, showing seven homes from B to H Streets along 11th Avenue in Salt Lake City.

-On the northern edge of Salt Lake City and to the east of Utah's magnificent capitol building, you can see the lowest price generic cialis no perscription rising slopes that make up the Avenues neighborhood.
+On the northern edge of Salt Lake City and to the east of Utah's magnificent capitol building, you can see the rising slopes that make up the Avenues neighborhood.

-Salt Lake City's Avenues district creates distinctive neighborhoods known for their charming historic houses, mature streetscape, and a prominent, small block grid plan that climbs up the hill and cheap prescription cialis reinforces the continuity of tramadol 120 mg the street grid below.
+Salt Lake City's Avenues district creates distinctive neighborhoods known for their charming historic houses, mature streetscape, and a prominent, small block grid plan that climbs up the hill and reinforces the continuity of the street grid below.

 On Saturday, September 16, 2006, our tour visited seven homes in the Capitol Hill, Federal Heights, and Yalecrest neighborhoods of Salt Lake City, all which exhibited important principles of compatible design.
 Several of the homes were eventually featured in our 2008 book Celebrating Compatible Design: Creating New Spaces in Historic Homes.

 Salt Lake City's historic neighborhoods have seen a resurgence of popularity over the last several years.
 People are returning to the cityâ€”recognizing the value of location, architecture, and the scale of walkability that can be found in older neighborhoods.